 The home is 7697 square feet, but why stop there?
 Cole Smith designed a greatroom of approximately 4,000 square feet for future expansion.
 The original price tag on this house was $13,500,000 in July 2008 when Eleanor Mowery Sheets and Company had it listed.

 Let’s see if I can get straight subsequent agents: Doris Jacobs, $9.8, then Dave Perry-Miller at $7.9, then Erin Mathews $6.9 million, then Doris AGAIN who sold it to Leigh last March.
 Sale price undisclosed but I heard around $6 million.

 Now here’s the funny thing.
 The home has that pool in the foyer, which I think is great.
-Well, Braden took it out to help move the house.
+Well, first owner took it out to help move the house.
 Along came Lee Bailey and everyone thought, oh, Lee will be so happy without that pool.
 WRONG!
 The foyer pool is back.
 I was at the home today and it looks fantastic!
 That plywood you see from Turtle Creek?
 She’s doing some work on the balcony, and I would not be at all surprised if Ms. Bailey had Mr. Smith’s plans out for that 4,000 square foot expansion.

 I mean, why not?

 Pool’s Back!Expansion on Turtle Creek?